 For example, while the US and Canadian fans get comfortable evening viewing slots, fans in the UK will have to tune in at 2am to watch Game of Thrones as it goes out (damn you time zones!).

-You can see a thorough list of viewing options for English speaking countries and see how to catch up on the first episode (and previous seasons) below.
+You can see a thorough list of viewing options in several countries and discover how to watch episode 6 when it airs this weekend.

 The trouble is that thanks to live streamed episodes and time zones your viewing time can be anytime day or night depending on where you live - you can see a full list of viewing times and where to watch down below.

-So if you’ve got everything ready for the new episode this weekend (popcorn and all) and just lack the streaming service and time, you can find everything you need to know about how to watch Game of Thrones online on this page.
+So if you’ve got everything ready for the new episode this weekend (Arya fan t-shirts and Tormund banners are essential) and just lack the streaming service and time, you can find everything you need to know about how to watch Game of Thrones online on this page.

 Watch Game of Thrones online: stream outside your country